-Staff has developed several model compensation frameworks around which districts could begin discussion of the local compensation model that would best meet the needs of the district.
-These will be presented to the funding committee during the October 28 meeting.
+The staff has developed several compensation frameworks around which districts could begin discussion of a local compensation model that would best meet the unique needs of each district.
+These were provided to the funding committee during the October 28 meeting.

-These model frameworks should be considered for discussion purposes only.
+These frameworks should be considered for discussion purposes only.

-For the development and implementation of new, local compensation models to be effective and successful in Georgia, it is critical that each LEA carefully review the GASPA guidance titled "Strategic Compensation Redesign: Potential Models for Georgia School Systems" and consider the criteria and factors of the most importance to that LEA to ensure the recruitment and retention of a highly effective faculty in each of its schools.
+For the development and implementation of new, local compensation plans to be effective and successful in Georgia, it is critical that each school district carefully review the GASPA guidance titled "Strategic Compensation Redesign: Potential Models for Georgia School Systems" and consider the criteria and factors of the most importance to that district to ensure the recruitment and retention of a highly effective faculty in each of its schools.

-There will be no "one size fits all" model that LEAs can successfully adopt and implement without such thoughtful analysis and consideration of its own unique situation, taking into consideration the district's mission, vision, values, and strategic plan.
+There will be no "one size fits all" compensation plan that districts can successfully adopt and implement without such thoughtful analysis and consideration of its own unique situation, taking into consideration the district's mission, vision, values, and strategic plan.